It's been pretty quiet around here...

 When we got to Sleepy Hollow, G and I were both struck by the strange meshing of real history and pure story there.
 The town where Washington Irving's 200 year old Legend of Sleepy Hollow takes place is older than America itself, and yet Sleepy Hollow has only officially gone by that name since the 90's.
 I also loved that witchcraft and occult stores, horror stories and legends all sat comfortably side-by-side with family-filled pizza shops, post offices, and breakfast diners—the SH high school varsity football team is called The Horsemen, and their mascot is, you guessed it, a headless horseman.

 When we got home, I dove into writing this new book.
 Set in a fictional Halloween town, it lifts the curtain on the real horror that lies beneath the spooky spectacle.
 It's about the real monsters living in a place built on fake ones.
-And each time I added something to the story that I thought, "Oh man, no one is going to believe this could happen" I found a podcast where that very thing did happen—lemme tell ya, real people are pretty damn scary.
+And each time I added something to the story that I thought, "Oh man, no one is going to believe this could really happen" I found a podcast where that very thing did happen—lemme tell ya, real people are pretty damn scary.
 So, I say this book is based on real events, because it is—although not all of them happened to the same person.
 And I say it's based on real places, but the town of Rode's Neck River exists entirely in my head, alongside all the rest of my nightmares.

 If you like Courtney Summers, Lauren Oliver, Stephanie Kuehn, and Claire Legrand, you'll probably like this book.
 It's also got a dash of Shirley Jackson's Hangsaman, which is loosely based on the real, 1946 disappearance of Paula Jean Welden, from a place now called The Bennington Triangle.
 Hangsaman really informed how I treated the truer parts of this story—I took the inspiration, then dipped it in fiction.
-Other ‘if you like, then you’ll loves’ for this book include Twin Peaks, witchcraft & tarot, and Pennsylvania Dutch folklore, because why not jam all those good things into one book??
+Other ‘if you like, then you’ll loves’ for this book include Twin Peaks, witchcraft & tarot, and Pennsylvania Dutch folklore, because why not jam all those good, juicy things into one book??

 More than anything, though, this new book is about liminal spaces.
 Those thin places where fact & fiction, festival & funeral, light & dark, real & unreal all exist side by side, stuck to each other like shadows.
-It starts and ends in the midnight hours just after an infamous Halloween carnival, and everything in between is both true and false, like images in a funhouse mirror.
+The book starts and ends in the midnight hours just after an infamous Halloween carnival, and everything in between is both true and false, like images in a funhouse mirror.
 I hope you get a chance to read it!